yusitnikov/puzzletv/docs/Data structures and types.md

   But the platform allows putting anything into a cell: a chess piece, a picture of an animal from a given set, a digit that was rotated by a certain angle, and the list goes on.
   See the "`PuzzleTypeManager`" section below for more info about how to support custom cell data type.
-- Puzzle extension type - which additional data is stored on the puzzle definition (see "`PuzzleDefinition`" section below for more info).
+- Puzzle extension type - which additional data is stored on the [puzzle definition](../src/types/puzzle/PuzzleDefinition.ts).
   For instance, [jigsaw puzzles](../src/puzzleTypes/jigsaw/types/JigsawPuzzleEx.ts) store the list of all jigsaw pieces, [sokoban puzzles](../src/puzzleTypes/sokoban/types/SokobanPuzzleExtension.ts) store the list of cages and the starting position of the sokoban player, etc.